 There is extensive information about each board and their A level subjects on their websites.
-Much of the information is relevant to teachers, not parents and students but there are always times when it may be helpful to see the content and type of examination that each A level will comprise.
-Schools chose the board that suits their teaching and curriculum preferences students, therefore, may find they are adjudicated by several boards.
+Much of the information is relevant to teachers, not parents and students, but there are always times when it may be helpful to see the content and type of examination that each A level will comprise.
+Schools choose the board that suits their teaching and curriculum and students may therefore find they are adjudicated by several boards.

-Although it may feel a long way away, if university and a degree could feature in your future, we strongly advise researching what A levels different degree courses require.
+Although it may feel a long way off, if you’re thinking of going to university, we strongly advise researching what A levels different degree courses require.

 Science, medicine, music, and art are obvious examples of degrees that have pre-requisite A levels.
-Two other examples that are slightly less obvious are that in order to read Economics all Russell Group and some other universities request A level maths.
-Budding architects should consider taking some of the following maths, physics, DTI and Art at A level.
+But there are plenty of less obvious examples too.
+For instance, to read Economics all Russell group (and some other) universities, you’ll need A level maths.
+And budding architects should consider taking maths, physics, DTI or art at A level.

-The Russell group of universities have their own list of essential or ‘facilitating’ A levels and would like applicants to have at least two of these courses amongst their A levels.
+The Russell group of universities have their own list of essential or ‘facilitating’ A levels and generally applicants are required to have at least two of these courses among their A levels.
 The facilitating A levels subjects are mathematics, further mathematics, English literature, physics, biology, chemistry, geography, history and classical or a modern language.